 These issues were discussed at the online meeting between the representatives of the Directorate General of Democracy and key Ukrainian partners including members of the Parliament, Ministry for Communities and Territories, and Central Election Commission.

-In her opening remarks, Claudia Luciani, the Council of Europe’s Director of Human Dignity, Equality and Governance, underlined that the Council of Europe stands with Ukraine and remains committed to supporting its national authorities in their preparations for rebuilding the state.
-Steen Nørlov, Head of the Council of Europe Office in Ukraine, noted that building on the achievements of the recent decentralisation and electoral reforms in line with the European standards and good practice will be very important for the recovery of Ukraine after the war.
+In her opening remarks, Claudia Luciani, Council of Europe’s Director of Human Dignity, Equality and Governance, underlined that the Council of Europe stands with Ukraine and remains committed to supporting its national authorities in their preparations for rebuilding of the state.
+Steen Nørlov, Head of the Council of Europe Office in Ukraine, noted that building on the achievements of the decentralisation and electoral reforms in line with the European standards and good practices will be very important for the recovery of Ukraine after the war.

-Council of Europe experts presented a draft Policy Advice on the Roadmap for Local Self-Government Recovery from the Consequences of the War* and the general overview of the results of the need assessment analysis depicting major election related challenges in war and post-war period in Ukraine.**
+The Council of Europe experts presented a draft Policy Advice on the Roadmap for Local Self-Government Recovery from the Consequences of the War* and the general overview of the results of the need assessment analysis depicting major election related challenges in war and post-war period in Ukraine.**

 * The Policy Advice was prepared by the Centre of Expertise for Good Governance, Department of Democracy and Governance, Directorate General II – Democracy, within the Programme “Enhancing decentralisation and public administration reform in Ukraine”, in response to the request of the Specialised Parliamentary Committee on State Building, Local Governance, Regional and Urban Development.

 ** The needs assessment analysis in the electoral field following the consequences of Russian aggression in Ukraine is conducted with the support of the Council of Europe project “Supporting the transparency, inclusiveness and integrity of electoral practice in Ukraine”, implemented within the framework of the Council of Europe Action Plan for Ukraine for 2018-2022.